-If you want to gain more control over your leasehold flat then there are 2 avenues open to you.
+If you want to gain more control over your leasehold flat then there are two avenues open to you.
 Either you can join forces with other leaseholders to apply for the ‘right to manage’ the building you live in, or you can start the leasehold enfranchisement process whereby you buy the freehold.

-Our experienced 5 strong leasehold team specialise in enfranchisement and lease extension not only locally in Wiltshire, Hampshire and Dorset but also for leaseholders and freeholders throughout England and Wales – from our offices in Salisbury, Fordingbridge, Andover and Amesbury.
+Our experienced five strong leasehold team specialises in enfranchisement and lease extension not only locally in Wiltshire, Hampshire and Dorset but also for leaseholders and freeholders throughout England and Wales – from our offices in Salisbury, Fordingbridge, Andover and Amesbury.